drinkataco/home-server-kubernetes/README.md

 Install all dependencies with `kubectl kustomize --enable-helm ./helm | kubectl apply -f -` (or `make dependencies`).
 If are using [k3s](https://k3s.io) as your kubernetes distribution, make sure you installed it with `--disable=traefik`, so we can manage traefik here.

 Deploy your cluster with `kubectl kustomize overlays/your-cluster | kubectl apply -f -` (or `ENV=your-cluster make`)

+### Configuration

+You should add a [volume](https://kubernetes.io/docs/concepts/storage/volumes/) to each pod to persist data.

+Several containers need some extra configuration to work through our architecture.
+Homeassistant, for example, requires you to enable reverse proxy access by setting `http.use_x_Forwarded_for: true` and `http.trusted_proxies[] = '10.0.0.0/8'`, as defined in their [documentation](https://www.home-assistant.io/integrations/http/#reverse-proxie).

 ### Access